Brit Awards: Little Mix Best British Group win and speech (2021)

-In 2021, Little Mix's win for British Group marked the first time a girl group had won that award since it was first introduced in 1977.
-Little Mix used their acceptance speech to call out white male dominance, misogyny, sexism and lack of diversity in the industry.
-Band member Leigh-Anne Pinnock stated “It’s not easy being a female in the U.K. pop industry.
-We’ve all seen the white male dominance, misogyny, sexism, and lack of diversity.
-We’re proud of how we’ve stuck together, stood for our group, surrounded ourselves with strong women, and are now using our voices more than ever."
-Little Mix also called out the awards ceremony for the lack of nominations and wins for female groups in the category while paying homage to "female bands" such as the Spice Girls, Sugababes, All Saints, and Girls Aloud etc, who all had made significant contributions to pop culture in the U.K, but were overlooked by the Brit Awards.
+In 2021, Little Mix's win for British Group marked the first time that a girl group had won that award since it was first introduced in 1977.
+The group used their acceptance speech to call out white male dominance, misogyny, sexism and lack of diversity in the industry.
+Fellow group member Leigh-Anne Pinnock stated "It's not easy being a female in the UK pop industry.
+We've all seen the white male dominance, misogyny, sexism, and lack of diversity.
+We're proud of how we've stuck together, stood for our group, surrounded ourselves with strong women, and are now using our voices more than ever."

+Little Mix also called out the awards ceremony for the lack of nominations and wins for female groups in the category while paying homage to previous "female bands" including the Spice Girls, Sugababes, All Saints, and Girls Aloud etc, who all had made significant contributions to pop culture in the UK but were overlooked by the Brit Awards.

+Raye sets a new record (2024)

+At the Brit Awards 2024, English singer-songwriter Raye received seven nominations, making her the most nominated artist in a single year breaking a record held by Gorillaz, Craig David and Robbie Williams.
+Furthermore, she broke the record for the most wins received in a single night with six in total.

 Notable performances

 Spice Girls' performance of "Wannabe" and "Who Do You Think You Are" (1997)

 Ginger Spice, Geri Halliwell, wore a Union Jack dress.
-Spicemania was at its height in the UK and the Spice Girls had just cracked the US as well, reaching number 1 with their debut single and album.

-Halliwell was originally going to wear an all-black dress, but she thought it was too boring so her sister sewed on a Union Jack tea towel, with a 'peace' sign on the back.
-The now iconic red, white and blue mini-dress was worn during the Spice Girls' performance of their number one song "Who Do You Think You Are".
+Spicemania was at its height in the UK and the Spice Girls had just cracked the US as well, reaching Number 1 with their debut single and album.
+Halliwell was originally going to wear an all-black dress, but she thought it was too boring, so her sister sewed on a Union Jack tea towel, with a 'peace' sign on the back.
+The now iconic red, white and blue mini-dress was worn during the Spice Girls' performance of their Number 1 song "Who Do You Think You Are".
 In 1998 she sold her dress in a charity auction to Hard Rock Cafe in Las Vegas for a record £41,320, giving Halliwell the Guinness World Record for the most expensive piece of pop star clothing ever sold.
 This performance won the Spice Girls the award for "BRITs Hits 30 – Best Live Performance at The BRIT Awards" at the 2010 BRIT Awards, with Samantha Fox presenting the award to Geri Halliwell and Mel B.